usgs/geomag-algorithms/README.md

 ### [Install](readme_dependency_install.md) ###
 First time install.
 Walk through dependencies and other considerations.
-The project is primarily Python 2.7.

 ### [Develop](readme_develop_install.md) ###
 Development dependencies discussed here.
-Project is built with Grunt and Node.
+Project is built with Grunt and Node and is written primarily in Python 2.7.

 ### [Usage](readme_usage.md) ###
 Details and examples for proper usage.
 This will help you get started quickly.

 Basic usage:

   - Use the main script, `geomag.py -h`
   - In python scripts, `import geomagio`

 Supported Algorithms
 --------------------

 ### [XYZ Algorithm](./docs/XYZ_usage.md) ###

 ---
 Coding Standards
 ----------------